AlexMandev/Crypto-Currency-Wallet-Manager/README.md

 # Cryptocurrency Wallet Manager

-A client-server Java application for the 'Modern Java Technologies' course @ Faculty of Mathematics and Informatics, Sofia University.
+A client-server Java application created as a final project for the 'Modern Java Technologies' course @ Faculty of Mathematics and Informatics, Sofia University.
 It simulates a personal cryptocurrency wallet, allowing users to manage their portfolio, buy and sell cryptocurrencies, and track their investments.

 ## Features